- .@MuseumsGalScot are looking for an experienced professional to join their Grants team, supporting Scotland’s museu… https://t.co/6lZusPANM5

 We wanted to gather the links that we have been following as a team to keep updated about the situation as it develops and share as much information as we can.

-We can now offer members free legal advice over the phone, aimed specifically at employers around Coronavirus Job Retention Scheme and furloughing.
+We can continue to offer members free legal advice over the phone, aimed specifically at employers around Coronavirus Job Retention Scheme and furloughing.
 More details here

 Funding expert Phyllis Masters is providing free online advice sessions to individuals and organisations